-9:15 p.m.: Gerlach drives from Christy's to Sup Dogs, another restaurant in downtown

-Greenville (approximately 0.4 miles from Christy's).
-He enters alone at 9:23 p.m. and

-an off-duty law enforcement

-officer (the "Officer"), a former Marine

-Marine's friend (the "Friend")He enters alone at 9:23 p.m. and
+9:15 p.m.: Gerlach drives from Christy's to Sup Dogs, another restaurant in downtown Greenville (approximately 0.4 miles from Christy's).
+He enters alone at 9:23 p.m. and sits at the bar.
+At Sup Dogs, Gerlach meets three an off-duty law enforcement officer (the "Officer"), a former Marine (the "Marine"), and the Marine's friend (the "Friend") Gerlach has several drinks.
+He does not eat any food.

-an off-duty law enforcement

-(the "Marine"), and the
+10:40 p.m.: Gerlach, the Officer, the Marine, and the Friend leave Sup Dogs together and walk to Club 519, which is two blocks away.
+There, Gerlach speaks to a he knew friend (the Friend").
+He also encounters and (the "Photographer")

 Gerlach has several drinks.

-10:40 p.m.: Gerlach, the Officer, the Marine, and the Friend leave Sup Dogs together and walk to Club 519, which is two blocks away.
-There, Gerlach speaks to a he knew and friend (the Friend").
-He also encounters and (the "Photographer") Gerlach has several drinks.